Mutton curry: Maharashtra

 Black Mutton curry (also referred to as konkani black mutton) is a dish that is prepared from goat or lamb meat, charred coconuts, and a signature spice blend.
 The regional dish originated in the Konkani district of Maharashtra, India.

 Black Mutton curry was originally made by preparing a black spice paste consisting of charred coconuts, onions and peppers with spices which was then cooked low and slow in a cast iron wok.
 The cooked paste was added with the mutton along with fresh herbs and spices in an earthen pot and cooked low and slow till tender.
-The curry is typically served with breads such as naan, paratha or rice.
+The curry is typically served with breads such as Bhakari, Chapati, Pav or rice.

 The dish utilizes a unique blend of spices called the Maharashtrian garam masala, which consists of cardamom, nutmeg, khus khus (poppy seeds), saunth (dried ginger), and many other Mughlai spices which lend the black mouton an intoxicating flavor and a robust color.

 Counterfeit variations

-In 2012, in The Midlands, England, trading standards officers working undercover went to twenty restaurants that were randomly chosen and bought 39 lamb curry and kebab dishes.
+In 2012, in the Midlands, England, trading standards officers working undercover went to twenty restaurants that were randomly chosen and bought 39 lamb curry and kebab dishes.
 Four of the dishes contained no lamb, instead using a mixture that contained beef, pork or chicken.
 In the investigation, it was found that only three lamb curries out of the nineteen tested contained only lamb.
 Most were found to consist of a mixture of lamb with beef or chicken.
 Additionally, all of the twenty lamb kebabs that were sampled contained meats in addition to lamb that was mixed with it, such as beef, pork or chicken.